thejsway/thejsway/manuscript/concl01.md

 ### Get a deeper understanding of the language

-You hopefully learnt a lot already, but JavaScript is a surprinsgly deep language that still has a lot in store for you.
+You hopefully learnt a lot already, but JavaScript is a surprisingly deep language that still has a lot in store for you.
 Some prominent resources to strengthen your knowledge are:

 * Kyle Simpson's [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS), a book series diving deep into the core mechanisms of the language.
 * Ilya Kantor's [javascript.info](http://javascript.info), an online tutorial with a lot of interesting content.